rmoehn/theatralia/README.md

 web (mainly), where I found snippets or hints about how to write a particular piece of code.

+## Database

+I'm using [Datomic Pro Starter Edition](http://www.datomic.com/) as a database system.
+I wasn't entirely sure whether to use this or Datomic Free, but all the Datomic pages shouted that I should use DPSE, so I gave in.
+Victim of marketing?
+It does make the whole thing a bit clumsier.
+Especially typing my PGP password every time I start a REPL is annoying.
+However, I didn't buy in to too much, since all it takes to switch to Datomic Free is changing a Leiningen dependency and the connection URI.
+That's also what you could do in order to test locally if you don't already have Datomic Pro Starter Edition.
+You should go and get it, though!
+Just kidding.

 ## How to test on a local Tomcat

  1. Run `lein ring uberwar`.